 While vaccination has been an effective approach to mitigate the spread of many viruses, some viruses have proven difficult to vaccinate against.
 And viruses with a high mutation rate eventually evade any fixed vaccine, requiring constant revision and re-vaccination.

-A very broad spectrum antiviral is an indispensible addition to the arsenal of vaccination.
+A very broad spectrum antiviral is an indispensable addition to the arsenal of vaccination.
 An ideal one would effectively treat an enormous range of viruses, both currently known and unknown future ones, including the very real threat of bioterror and state sponsored novel bioweapons.
 We think that such an antiviral is possible.